 On the surface, lawyers think they know how to present a case.
-You uncover the facts and present them to a jury in a way that will be appealing.
+You uncover the facts and present them to a jury.

 However, don't we all wish for a case that is just a little better.
 We hope the facts are "ABC," and we are disappointed when we learn later the facts are "XYZ."
 Some of us, intentionally or not, take actions to "lean" the facts one way or the other.
 Some seminar topics address how much of this "leaning" or "wood shedding" is permissible or ethical.